78raoul78/meteor-exports/README.md

 - Improve the user interface by using a grid to display exports for example
 - Use a internationalization library to support several languages
-- Add a logging library for both front and back ends.
+- Add a logging management service for both front and back ends.
+- Kill the export update process if any critical error occurs (export is deleted for example)